zFlqwovo/CloudPaste/README.md

 3. Click **Run workflow** → **Run workflow** on the right
 4. In the popup, select the deployment method to enable/disable
 5. Click **Run workflow** to apply configuration
+6. After updating the switch state, the control panel will automatically trigger the corresponding deployment workflow once (whether it actually deploys is decided by the current switch state)

 ---